Click on the links below to preview selected pages from this course.

 - Efficiency and Equity

-- Which of the following are included in the Institute of Medicine (IOM) aims to improve the quality of health care in the United States?Health care sys...
+- Which of the following are included in the National Academy of Medicine (NAM) aims to improve the quality of healthcare in the United States by comple...

 - IOM aims within the context of quality clinical laboratory services.